 The Academy allows the best players at the school to train all year round through additional invite only lunchtime and afterschool practices.
 Students who compete are encouraged to attend trials for the England Netball pathways which includes satellite, county and regional academies.
 Alongside this, they can also attend trials for local Super League franchisees including London Pulse, Saracens Mavericks and Surrey Storm.

-The Trinity term sees the start of the Rugby Skills School and the Rugby Academy.
-The Skills School runs on a Friday lunch for positional specific skills and Friday after school for the players selected for the Rugby Academy.
-We have appearances from guest coaches and it is a great opportunity for the boys to keep in form over the Trinity term while working on some very technical aspects of the game.
+The Trinity Term sees the start of the Rugby Skills School and the Rugby Academy.
+The Skills School runs at lunchtime for positional specific skills and Friday after school for the players selected for the Rugby Academy.
+We have appearances from guest coaches and it is a great opportunity for the students to keep in form over the Trinity Term while working on some very technical aspects of the game.

-The school is a Saracens partnership school and we have many of our students playing within the Saracens Essex DPP and another significant number in the Elite Development Player Group.
+The School is a Saracens partnership school and we have many of our students playing within the Saracens Essex DPP and another significant number in the DPG and Elite Development Player Groups.
 We currently have two New Hallians who are contracted professionals with the club – Dominic Morris and Joshua Hallett.

-New Hall has seven grass rugby pitches and a recently laid 3G rugby pitch which provides our students with an opportunity to play and train throughout the season, our fantastic facilities enable us to host two Rugby tournaments along with various Essex County 7s tournaments.
-As the boys progress through the school, the strength and conditioning aspect of rugby is highlighted with specific sessions run during the week in conjunction with the rugby programme to maximise the development of the boys.
+New Hall has five grass rugby pitches and a recently laid 3G rugby pitch which provides our students with an opportunity to play and train throughout the season, our fantastic facilities enable us to host two Rugby tournaments along with various Essex County 7s tournaments.

 Fixtures and Competitions

 The majority of rugby fixtures are completed on Saturdays with a comprehensive and challenging fixture list for all age groups and abilities.
-Block fixtures currently include The Perse, Ipswich; Eltham, Sevenoaks; Brentwood, Felsted and Merchant Taylors.
+Block fixtures currently include such schools as The Perse, Ipswich, Eltham, Felsted and Merchant Taylors.

-Our teams are entered into the U14 School Sport Magazine National Cup, the U14 and U16 Essex Cup and the U15 and 1st XV NatWest Cup.
-In recent years, the school has reached the last 32 in the country on two occasions and the last 16 once.
+Our teams are entered into the U14 and U16 Essex Cup and the U15 and 1st XV NatWest Cup.
+In recent years, the School has reached the last 32 in the country on two occasions and the last 16 once.

 Our U16 and U14 Rugby Sevens teams have also reach the Final and Semi-Final of the prestigious National Rosslyn Park Sevens tournament.

-A touring programme is set for rugby for all age groups throughout the school.
-There is an annual three day UK tour for Year 7 boys.
+A touring programme is set for rugby for all age groups throughout the School.
+There is an annual overnight UK tour for Year 7 students.
 In Year 9, there is an opportunity to travel to a European country and then in Year 11 or in the Sixth Form, the players have a chance to be selected for an international tour.
 In 2016 and 2019 the team travelled to Canada for 15 days following the successful tour to Ireland in the summer of 2015.

-Students in the Ski Team have the opportunity to represent the school in a number of national competitions.
-We have had some great results in these competitions over the past year and we look forward to the successes of the team continuing into the next season.
+Students in the Ski team have the opportunity to represent the school in a number of national competitions across the UK as well as international competitions held in resorts such as Pila, Italy.
+We have had some great results in these competitions since the team first started and we look forward to the successes of the team in the future.

 For any enquiries, please email email@example.com

 Swimming at New Hall provides students of all ages with the opportunity to learn, improve and compete throughout the academic year.
-The sport is led by Wendy Staines, Head of Swimming, who is a former Team GB athlete and uses her wealth of knowledge and skill to train our young swimmers to National standard.
+The sport is led by Jennifer Rice, Head of Swimming.

 Swimmers at New Hall are able to benefit from the school’s exceptional 25-metre, 6-lane indoor swimming pool.
 Our facilities also include a state of the art fitness suite to enhance the whole development of the athlete.